EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 ## Updating the microsd-bootloader

 Usually, its not required to update the microsd-bootloader.
-However, if you are using the original Firmware, you may be interessted in the new Version.
+However, if you are using the original Firmware, you may be interested in the new Version.
 You can just update trough the MI-Home App.

 If you are on original Firmware below 5.5.200, you will have to "reflash" the microsd-bootloader afterwards